Masood Fakhri: Club career

-Fakhri began his career with Pakistan Raiders Club of Lahore in 1949.
-At the age of 18, he represented Punjab in the second National Football Championship held at Quetta in 1950, he won the third season played two years later in 1952.
-He also returned to Raiders Club the same year to play in the Rovers Cup in India where his team lost to Bombay Amateurs in the semi-finals, and they also beat Central Railways in the third place match.
+Fakhri began his club career with Raiders of Lahore in 1949.
+At the age of 18, he was also selected to represent the Punjab representative team in the second National Football Championship held at Quetta in 1950.
+He won the third season played two years later in 1952.
+He also represented Raiders the same year to play in the Rovers Cup in India where his team lost to Bombay Amateurs in the semi-finals, and they also beat Central Railways in the third place match.